jayxcao/homework-week18/README.md

-## Instructions
+## **Instructions**

-### Setup the custom out-of-the-box blockchain
+### **Setup the custom out-of-the-box blockchain**

 1. Download the geth-alltools-windows-amd64-1.9.7-a718daa6 from internet, which will contain the different executables required for this exercise.
 Once downloaded, unzip.
 Using Git Bash, navigate to the folder where you have saved the geth-alltools-windows-amd64-1.9.7-a718daa6

 2. Create a new project directory for new network.
 Here I have called it "week18homework"

 3. Create a "Screenshots" folder inside of the project directory.

 4. Create accounts for two (or more) nodes for the network with a separate `datadir` for each using `geth` as shown with the two commands.
 For now we will create two accounts, there will be instructions later to add more should we choose to.
+When setting the password, please don't forget it as it will be used later on when initialising the nodes and importing into MetaMask.

 > ./geth --datadir week18homework/node1 account new